tinythings/sysinspect/docs/tutorial/checkbook_tutor.rst

 Checkbook Definition
 --------------------

-# 1. Define a checkbook
-#
-#    Call is by a label "os-check"
-#    This label is basically a collection of
-#    various entities that needs to be fired in the order
-#    to call a chain of actions per each entity

 Checkbook has quite a simplle syntax: a unique ID (``os-check`` in this case) and a list of relations to be called.
 Relations are defined in the next section.
 You can refer to the Model Definition documentation for more details on the syntax.